 We love placement – it is the best way to get real-world experience, improve your skills and increase your employability.
 For this reason, we recommend new entrants do as much placement as possible…but only up until they are ready to start paid employment.

-There is a minimum of 240 hours of placement for the CHC53415 Diploma of Leisure and Health, and you only need sufficient hours to complete the workplace-based assessments and any potential role-plays.
+There is a minimum 240 hours of placement for the CHC53415 Diploma of Leisure and Health.

-Our CHC53415 Diploma of Leisure and Health has been reviewed and approved as providing credit towards numerous Degrees including the University of Southern Queensland, Western Sydney’s University, and Griffith University.
+Our CHC53415 Diploma of Leisure and Health has been reviewed and approved as providing credit towards numerous Degrees including the University of Southern Queensland, Western Sydney University, and Griffith University.

 Check the other provider’s articulation agreements.
 Have they had their Diploma of Community Services vetted and approved by a University?